codemeasandwich/hyper-element/README.md

 You can declare markup to be used as a template within the custom element

-To enable templates
+To enable templates:

-1. Add an attribute "templates" to you custom element
+1. Add an attribute "templates" to your custom element
 2. Define the template markup within your element

 ```Html